-Q. What happens if a legal representative submits a registration but subsequently ceases to represent the registrant?
+Q. What happens if a legal representative submits a registration but then stops representing the registrant?

-- A: It is up to the representative and prospective petitioner to ensure that the prospective petitioner maintains access to submissions made on their behalf, and any updates related thereto.
-If a prospective petitioner no longer wants their attorney involved, they can terminate the relationship with the representative, and the registrant will still be able to see all registration information in their own registrant account(s).
-Note, however, that it will not be possible to add a new attorney or representative to H-1B registrations prepared or submitted by the prior attorney.
+A. It is up to the representative and registrant to ensure that the registrant maintains access to submissions made for them and any updates related to those submissions.
+If a registrant no longer wants their attorney involved, they can end the relationship with the representative, and the registrant will still be able to see all registration information in their own organizational account(s).
+However, the registrant will not be able to add a new attorney or representative to H-1B registrations prepared or submitted by the previous attorney.

 Q. Will the system prevent the representative and the registrant from both entering the same beneficiary?

 A. The system will not prevent a representative and a registrant from both registering the same beneficiary.
 However, we added duplicate checker functionality to the electronic registration process.
 Before you submit your registration(s), you can check whether the registrant named in the draft submission previously submitted a registration for any of the beneficiaries included in that draft submission for the same fiscal year.
 Using this check does not guarantee that you will not submit a duplicate.
 This check will compare the beneficiaries listed in the draft with any registrations previously submitted during this registration period.
 It will not check for duplicates within that draft or between drafts.
 Even when using this check function, the representative and the registrant still are responsible for ensuring that they do not submit duplicate registrations.
 To help with that, we also offer a tool to download a .csv file and search for duplicate entries.
 In addition, we recommend that attorneys and authorized individuals who work for the same company communicate among themselves to eliminate duplicates before submitting their registrations.